 If you aren't taking advantage of your employer's 401k matching contributions, you are missing out on a valuable opportunity to grow your retirement nest egg.

-According to Ryan Guina of Cash Money Life, ”This is a part of your compensation package and should always be utilized to the fullest extent.”
-He goes on to advise individuals who can’t afford to contribute enough to adjust their spending habits and lifestyles to take advantage of this “free” money.
+"This is a part of your compensation package and should always be utilized to the fullest extent," said Ryan Guina, founder of personal finance blog Cash Money Life.
+He recommended that individuals who can't afford to contribute enough should adjust their spending habits and lifestyles to take advantage of this "free" money.

 20. Investing Too Heavily in Company Stock

 Aspiring retirees might be tempted to invest in their own companies.
-However, experts caution against putting too much of your money in one place.
-Even if your company’s stock has performed well in the past, it’s wise to diversify your retirement portfolio so your livelihood is protected.
+Experts caution against putting too much of your money in one place, however.
+Even if your company's stock has performed well in the past, it's wise to diversify your retirement portfolio so your livelihood is protected.